Decouple code using Interfaces

 Exercise scenario

 Suppose you’re a software developer at a tech company working on a new project.
 Your task is to design a system that models people in different roles, such as teachers and students, while ensuring the code is flexible, reusable, and easy to maintain.
 You’ll achieve this by leveraging interfaces and system-defined features in C#.
+In this exercise, you will build a console application that demonstrates how to use interfaces to decouple code, implement default methods, and create a dynamic classroom system that supports sorting and iteration.

 Task 1: Create a new C# project